mannduuu07-png/ecommerce-funnel-analysis/README.md

 ## 🔍 Analysis Approach

 ### 1. Booking-Level Data Preparation
-- Re-aggregated transaction-line records to one row per 'booking_id' and customer
+- Re-aggregated transaction-line records to one row per `booking_id` and customer
-- Marked a booking as failed when any underlying transaction row was marked 'Failed'
+- Marked a booking as failed when any underlying transaction row was marked `Failed`
 - **Goal:** Prevent multi-item bookings from being counted more than once

 ### 2. Payment KPI Validation